-The health & hygiene industry has an average Brand Intimacy Quotient of 31.6, below the cross-industry average of 38.1.
-Olay moves to first place, while Dove dropped from the top to second place.
-Consumer preference for Pantene has increased, while preference for Ivory and Head & Shoulders has decreased.
-New entrants Lysol and Purell ranked 4th and 8th, respectively.
+The health & hygiene services industry has an average Brand Intimacy Quotient of 32.4, below the cross-industry average of 38.3.
+Dove moved into first place, while Olay dropped from first to second place.
+Consumer preference for Lysol and Scope has increased, but preference for Pantene and Head & Shoulders has declined.

-The health & hygiene industry ranks eighth this year.
-Positively, the category has increased its average Quotient Score by 5 percent.
-Health & hygiene brands perform better with men than women and with consumers older than 35 years old versus those under 35.
-The category also improved its performance on the "willing to pay 20 percent more" and "can’t live without" measures, which is not surprising given the key roles several brands have played during the pandemic.
+The health & hygiene industry ranks eighth this year, the same position it held in our last study, and it has further increased its average Quotient Score by 2.5 percent.
+Health & hygiene brands perform better with women than with men and with consumers older than 35 years versus those under 35.
+Compared to our 2020 COVID study, more than 40 percent of consumers have an increased positive emotional connection with health & hygiene brands.

-Comparing the top two health & hygiene brands, Olay and Dove, we see that Olay is stronger across all archetypes.
-In terms of stages, Olay leads in sharing and fusing, while Dove has a higher bonding score, nearly double that of Olay.
-More Olay users are also willing to pay 20 percent more for the brand’s products and service compared to Dove.
+Comparing the top two health & hygiene brands, Olay and Dove, we see that Dove outperforms in ritual and nostalgia, whereas Olay leads in fulfillment, identity, enhancement, and indulgence.
+Dove also leads across all stages: sharing, bonding, and fusing.
+Compared to Olay, more Dove users are willing to pay 20 percent more for the brand’s products and services.

 * This is a ranked sub-brand.
 We share its industry performance.
 Given its similar profile, see parent brand for overall ranking.